Turcotte Shooting Range

 Fine tune your shooting skills.
 Whether you want to get more proficient with your bow, sight in a new rifle or hone your bird shooting skills, Turcotte range is the place to go.
 It houses pistol ranges, rifle ranges at different distances, archery ranges, skeet range, 5 stand and a sporting clay course.

-Many of our ranges are under water due to flooding.
-Check back in daily for updates.
+Some of our ranges may be closed due to flooding.
+Please check back in daily for updates.

 Entrance Fees/Annual Range Permits

 As of 7-1-13, WMA Permits are no longer required to shoot at our

 system has been instituted.
 Shooters may pay by one of two

 methods: either (a) pay $5.50 per hour, or (b) purchase an

 Annual Range Permit (prices listed below).

 More information on the fees charged at MDWFP public shooting facilities can